Code-At-Uni/Exercises/README.md

 #### Extension Exercise

-* What else can you embed?
+* Try embedding Spotify/Google Maps?
-* Spotify/Google Maps?
+* If you are interested in collecting data, try embedding Google Forms or Typeform

 # CSS